Quaker Road Sanitary Sewer

 This design assignment is for a detailed engineering design of a new 600 millimetre sanitary gravity sewer on Quaker Road from Pelham Street to Rice Road.

-The project runs just over 1.2 km at the intersection of Rice Road and Quaker Road, proceeding west.
+The project runs just over 1.2 kilometres at the intersection of Rice Road and Quaker Road, moving west.

 The following improvements will be included as part of this project: